Romans 13

 So that the one resisting the authority, sets himself against the arrangement of God, and those having resisted will receive judgment to themselves.

 Paraphrase: What does this mean for us?
-This means that anyone who disrespects and disobeys the civil government is actually disrespecting and disobeying God Himself.
+This means that anyone who disrespects or disobeys the civil government is actually disrespecting and disobeying God Himself.
 The reason is because it was God who arranged our society to work in this way and it was God who gave these men their authority and power in the first place.
 When we resist the magistrate, we are actually setting ourselves up in opposition to the God who put these men in their positions of power.
 Such disrespect for God and His ordinances will surely bring down His wrath and condemnation.

 Comments: